Introduction to Ayurveda

 - Kaya Chikitsa (Internal Medicine)- Healing and detoxifying measures are discussed under this part of Ayurveda.

-- Shalya Chikitsa(Surgical procedures)- dealing with extraction of foreign bodies
+- Shalya Chikitsa(Surgical procedures)- dealing with the extraction of foreign bodies

-- Shalakya Chikitsa- Dealing with disease of supra-clavicular region- ENT. & Ophthalmology
+- Shalakya Chikitsa- Dealing with the disease of the supra-clavicular region- ENT. & Ophthalmology

-- Agad-tantra(Toxicology)- dealing with alleviation of poison, artificial poison and toxic symptoms due to in take of antagonistic substance
+- Agad-Tantra(Toxicology)- dealing with the alleviation of poison, artificial poison and toxic symptoms due to the intake of the antagonistic substance

 - Kaumar Bhritya (Pediatrics & Obs)- Deals with the pregnant ladies and babies